To measure the success of your SEO campaign, you’ll need to track a variety of metrics.

 Again we will compare the traffic ‘guesstimation’ from SEMrush to the Analytics traffic in our example affiliate site…

-Affiliate site analytics data: 801 visits in previous month
+Affiliate site analytics data: 801 visits in the previous month

 SEMrush traffic guesstimation: 127 visits per month

-Out of the two major tools that ‘guesstimate’ traffic, we’d choose Ahrefs.
-Simply because we have found it to be more accurate on examples we have Analytics access to, but also because we seem to be in Ahrefs for a lot more research, whether it’s audits, keyword research or content analysis.
+Out of the two primary tools that ‘guesstimate’ traffic, we’d choose Ahrefs.
+Simply because we have found it to be more accurate on examples we have Analytics access to, but also because we seem to be in Ahrefs for a lot more research, whether it’s for auditing, keyword research or content analysis.

 However, we should always take ‘guesstimated traffic’ with a pinch of salt.
-They will never give us a complete and accurate picture, but can be used to compare sites to others, or to give us a very, very rough estimate of how much search exposure a site has.
+They will never give us a complete and accurate picture but can be used to compare sites to others or give us a very rough estimate of how much search exposure a site has.

 The Problem With Traffic Metrics